fff7d1bc/better-initramfs/README.rst

   Set how many seconds initramfs should wait [for devices].
-Useful for rootfs on USB device. rootflags=X pass X flag(s) to mount while mounting rootfs, you can use it to specify which btrfs subvolume you want to mount. luks_trim
+Useful for rootfs on USB device. rootflags=X pass X flag(s) to mount while mounting rootfs, you can use it to specify which btrfs subvolume you want to mount. enc_keydev=<device>
+  The device your encryption keyfile is stored. enc_keyfile=<file>
+  Name of the keyfile that will be used to unlock any devices specified in enc_root encdelay=<integer>
+  Set how many seconds initramfs should wait before trying to mount enc_keydev. luks_trim
   Enable TRIM support on LUKS-encrypted device, (SSD)